Lightspeed and Max Levchin bet on Balance to bring B2B payments into the digital world – TechCrunch

 Our dream is to “make B2B payments as easy as card payments,” Geron said.
 “What we wanted to do is to make it as easy as Stripe … take a snippet of code and just put it on your site.”
 With that in place, Balance’s other features like invoice syncing and financing become instant features.

 Through Y Combinator, the team learned that other tech companies constantly confronted these problems, and that they would serve as useful first customers.
 The critical customers though in Geron’s mind are B2B marketplaces where there are few solutions to synchronize the complexities of marketplace transactions.
 Geron says that “we have several customers in that space.”
-Another key customer segment are service providers who work on milestone-based payments, such as 20% upfront and 80% on delivery.
+Another key customer segment are service providers that work on milestone-based payments, such as 20% upfront and 80% on delivery.
 “We automated [all that] and put it online,” he said.

 Balance makes money on what is known as a “factoring fee” where it pays the merchant ahead of the payment from the customer.
-Geron noted its 2%, although the actual rate varies based on the risk involved.
+Geron noted it’s 2%, although the actual rate varies based on the risk involved.

 The two founders are based in Israel, although like most startups these days, they have a distributed workforce.